 As I’ve already alluded to, a ‘proper’ pre-race taper (ie reduced exercise) will last about 2 weeks.
 But it’s hard to do that if you are doing lots of ‘races’ where you are trying to combine PBs with getting stronger.
 Also a ‘proper’ taper WILL have you doing SOME exercise leading up to the days before a race and this exercise MAINTAINS your fitness (week stops it falling too much) as your fatigue levels also fall.

 If you want to look some more into this then google the terms: ‘adaptation’ and ‘compensation’.
 Here’s a diagram that probably won’t help at all !
-But it does show that there IS a negative effect the day after training.
+But it does show that there CAN BE a negative effect the day after RELATIVELY HARD training.
 You will find many similar diagrams on the net.